Ardsley High School

-Ardsley High School is a public high school located in Ardsley, New York, in the New York City metropolitan area.
+Ardsley High School is an American public high school located in Ardsley, New York, in the New York City metropolitan area.
 It is a part of the Ardsley Union Free School District.

 The school was established in 1957 and serves students in grades 9–12.
-An extension was built onto the school and was completed in 2006.
+An extension onto the school was completed in 2006.
 The school principal is Danielle Trippodo.